rennpy/pyondocs/README.md

 # Pyoncord-guide
-Here is a simple guide to get you started with indepth customization of your pyoncord install.
+Here is a simple guide to get you started with indepth customization of your Pyoncord install.

 > First and foremost, if you are in our [discord](https://discord.gg/pyoncord), look in the #faq channel for basic info on how to install plugins or themes.
 I wont explain that here, so please understand this first.